 Preschool Alphabet Activity

-Making an alphabet book is our favorite preschool alphabet activity.
-Once a week, we choose a letter from the alphabet and decorate a page with items that begin with the letter.
+Making an alphabet book is one of our favorite preschool alphabet activities.
+Once a week, we choose a letter and decorate a page with items that begin with the letter.
 Here are a few pages from our book:

 Here are some ideas you can use for each letter: